 I’m sure you can think of more.
 These items will be covered by Carnival or other providers to make sure that you’re all set until your stuff does arrive.

 Carnival offers up to $500 in the case that your bags are delayed.
 While this is more than the other providers, the cruise line makes you wait longer to receive compensation.
 Your bags must be lost for more than 24 hours vs the requirement of 12+ hours for TravelGuard and Travelex.

 As you can see from our analysis above, a cruise policy from Carnival will provide significantly less coverage for medical care and slightly better coverage for your luggage.
 Unless you’re traveling with the family jewels, your luggage risk is capped.
 However, your medical risk is virtually unlimited.
 Accidents can cost hundreds of thousands of dollars.

 You’re probably wondering, “is Carnival Insurance cheaper than 3rd Party Coverage?”
 You’d assume it would be much cheaper given the limited coverage.
 But, this isn’t the case!

-We took quotes from Carnival and compared them to the three most prominent cruise insurance providers in the industry.
+We took quotes from Carnival and compared them to the three most prominent travel insurance providers in the industry.

-In every scenario, Cruise Insurance from Carnival was significantly more expensive.
+In every scenario, coverage from Carnival was significantly more expensive.
 Often by 40% when compared to the cheapest alternative.
 And again, this alternative showing much better overall coverage.